 PLAN OF THE LITTLE MOLE WHO KNEW IT WAS NONE OF HIS BUSINESS

 The little mole will question every animal in the vicinity until he finds the culprit.
 He will examine the turds to find a match for the one on his head.

-There is no single great battle in this story, in which the mole must endure encounters with a number of animals.
+There is no single great big struggle in this story, in which the mole must endure encounters with a number of animals.
 But the encounters do escalate — each pooh is worse than the last one, with the cow pancake being the worst of the lot.
-He does get spattered in poo, which can be likened to wounds in a battle.
+He does get spattered in poo, which can be likened to wounds in a big struggle.